-I declare that this document was prepared by me at the request of the applicant or qualified relative/legal guardian of the applicant, and it is based on all information of which I have knowledge and/or was provided to me by the above named nervoling from the provide to me by the above named nervoling from the exact questions contained on this form.
-I have not knowingly withheld any information.
+I declare that this document was prepared by me at the request of the applicant or qualified relative/legal guardian of the applicant, and it is based on all information of which I have knowledge and/or was provided to me by the above named nerroy in report of the exact questions contained on this form.
+I have not knowingly withheld any information

-Jara a Guely 208 8.
-LaSa Chica lle Street Suit e 1818 15/21/2014 (Signature) (Address) (Date) RECEIVED TRANS.
+Jara a Sciely 208 8.
+LaSa Chica ille Street Suit Igo, IL 60608 e 1818 1. billion (Signature) (Address) RECEIVED TRANS.
 IN RET'D TRANS.
 OUT COMPLETED Form 1-192 (1 Rev. 11/23/10) Y Page 2